SaiAryanS/CareerPilot-AI-Resume-Analyzer/README.md

     ```

 3.  **Set up environment variables:**
-    Create a `.env` file in the root of your project and add your Gemini API key and MongoDB connection string.
+    Create a `.env` file in the root of your project and add your Gemini API key, MongoDB connection string, and admin credentials.

     ```env
     # Obtain a Gemini API key from Google AI Studio: https://aistudio.google.com/app/apikey